-Eric Schlosser is the author of Fast Food Nation, Reefer Madness, and Chew on This.
-He has written for many publications including Rolling Stone, The Atlantic Monthly and The New Yorker and has recieved a number of journalism honors, including… More about Eric Schlosser
+Eric Schlosser is an investigative journalist and the author of Fast Food Nation, Reefer Madness, and, most recently, Command and Control, which was a finalist for the Pulitzer Prize.
+He has written for Rolling Stone, The Atlantic, and The New Yorker, among others, and has received a number of journalism… More about Eric Schlosser

 Visit other sites in the Penguin Random House Network

 Stay in Touch